Opening a file

 You can enter the file name and destination when saving it for the first time or when using the Save as command from the File menu

-As a first option, Banana Accounting suggest the Documents folder as destination folder for the .ac2 files, but it can be changed with the Browse button.
+As a first option, Banana Accounting will suggest the Documents folder as destination folder for the .ac2 files, but this can be changed with the Browse button.

 - Each file can be password protected.